 Delivery

-Before enrolling on the course learners are required to complete an initial English language assessment (achieving level 5) and an application form (including a written text on motivation for joining the course).
-We provide language specialists who have an initial meeting with learners to check their first language skills and carry out an assessment of the accuracy of translation/interpreting tasks at the end of the course.
+Before enrolling on the course learners are required to evidence their ESOL level at upper-intermediate (level 5) or complete an initial English language assessment achieving this level and an application form (including a written text on motivation for joining the course).

 Costings